Classic car tax exemption: explained

 Why don’t historic vehicles have to pay road tax?

-If however the car was built more than 40 years ago, but was for some reason first registered in later years due to importation or sitting around in a dealership for a few months, the process of applying for historic vehicle status is slightly more involved.
-In these cases, you must prove to the DVLA the build date, which can usually be done with an original build sheet from the manufacturer or with help from the myriad owners’ clubs.
+If the car was built more than 40 years ago, but was for some reason first registered in later years due to importation or sitting around in a dealership for a few months, the process of applying for historic vehicle status is slightly more involved.
+In these cases, you must prove to the DVLA the build date, which can usually be done with an original build sheet from the manufacturer – or with help from the myriad owners’ clubs.

-When it comes to driving your classic on the road, you must still go through the process of taxing your car – either online, over the phone or at your local post office, although you will not have to pay anything.
+When it comes to driving your classic on the road, you must still go through the process of taxing your car – either online, over the phone or at your local post office, although you won’t have to pay anything.